Spatial-R/RRID/README.md

 * [Epigrass](http://pythonhosted.org/epigrass/index.html): pigrass is a framework for the construction and simulation of complex network epidemiology models.

-* [heemod](https://github.com/pierucci/heemod): Models for Health Economic Evaluation.
-Features: Accounting for time-dependency, Probabilistic uncertainty analysis, and Deterministic sensitivity analysis.
+* [heemod](https://github.com/pierucci/heemod): models for health economic evaluation.
+Features: accounting for time-dependency, probabilistic uncertainty analysis, and deterministic sensitivity analysis.
 Most of the analyses presented in [Decision Modelling for Health Economic Evaluation](https://www.amazon.com/Decision-Modelling-Economic-Evaluation-Handbooks/dp/0198526628) can be performed with heemod.

 * [Assessing the Impact of OCV Use on Protection and Epidemic Risk](http://iddynamics.jhsph.edu/apps/shiny/ocvtools/): This tool estimates the proportion of the population directly protected from vaccine, the number of cases prevented (direct + indirect effects), and the final number expected to be infected for a given population size and vaccine coverage (required inputs).